 More Good Foods, Less Time Squatting

 Only you will know what your dog’s signals for going outside are.
-And you should be able to tell when he really needs to go — as opposed to when he’s just uncomfortable and keeps thinking he has to go.
+And you should be able to tell when they really need to go — as opposed to when they’re just uncomfortable and keeps thinking they have to go.